Beyond Brown

 May 28 2020, #atariscne

-(Note: all dates and events are accurate and in sequence to the best of my knowledge.
+(Note: all dates and events are accurate and in sequence to the best of my memory.
 There might be some errors or things out of order here and there, but that’s the closest you’re going to get)

 21:31 < ggn@> mona st version